Leslie-Acct/rct25/materials/How to Coordinate a State Disinformation Campaign.md

 #### 2.2.3 Co-Retweeting: Coordinated Sharing of the Same Content

 Co-retweeting occurs when multiple accounts retweet the same tweet within a short time window.
 In this campaign, only 17% of retweets were unique—most were repeated.
-While more temporally spread than co-tweets, 20% of co-retweets still happened within one minute, and 99% within a week, indicating sustained, low-visibility coordination.
+Although co-retweets were more temporally dispersed than co-tweets, 20% occurred within one minute and 99% within a week—suggesting sustained, low-profile coordination.

 >Though 440 co-retweeters were flagged as bot-like after manual review, co-retweeting patterns helped narrow down potential campaign accounts.